Equilibrium States for Piecewise Weakly Convex Interval Maps: Equilibrium states

 Using equation \eqref{PressureVariationalPrinciple}, we deduce that $s \mapsto P(s)$ is non-increasing.
-Moreover, since $|T' x| = 1$ if and only if $x = 1$, we have for every $\varepsilon > 0$ that $P(s + \varepsilon) = P(s)$ if and only if for each $t\in (s,s+\varepsilon)$ an equilibrium state of $-t \log |T'|$ is $\delta_{1}$.
+Moreover, since $|T'(x)| = 1$ if and only if $x = 1$, we have, for every $\varepsilon > 0$, that $P(s + \varepsilon) = P(s)$ if and only if for each $t\in (s,s+\varepsilon)$ an equilibrium state of $-t\log |T'|$ is $\delta_{1}$.

-However, for $s = 1$, there is an equilibrium state different from $\delta_{1}$, which is the ACIM for the Lebesgue measure ( \cite[Theorem 1.1]{bmvs}).
-The proof of Theorem \ref{Ledrapierthm} given in \cite[Theorem 2.1]{wp} shows that an equilibrium state $\mu$ of $\log(\overline{g})$ satisfies Since $\gamma= m_{1}(F_{1} \mathds{1}) = 1$, we conclude that $P(1) = 0$ by Lemma \ref{Lemma 15}.
+However, for $s=1$, there is an equilibrium state different from $\delta_{1}$, namely the ACIM with respect to Lebesgue measure (\cite[Theorem 1.1]{bmss}).
+The proof of Theorem \ref{Ledrapierthm} in \cite[Theorem 2.1]{wp} shows that an equilibrium state $\mu$ for $\log(\overline{g})$ satisfies Since $\gamma= m_{1}(F_{1} \mathds{1}) = 1$, we conclude that $P(1) = 0$ by Lemma \ref{Lemma 15}.
 Finally, the pressure function is differentiable except for, at most, countably many points since it is a convex function (\cite[Theorem 3.6.2]{pu}).

 We can also deduce the existence of equilibrium states in Example \ref{ExampleParabolicAconvex} by inducing and obtaining the exact description of the pressure function.
 However, we will not develop this point here (see \cite{sa, mf}).
 Nevertheless, our method allows us to study the thermodynamic formalism of $a$-convex transformations with non-Markov partitions, such as in Example \ref{ExampleParabolicNonMarkovianAconvex}, which, to our knowledge, cannot be achieved by inducing.